cwant/hpc-chapel/_episodes/03-ranges-arrays.md

 {: .input}
 ~~~
 This simulation will consider a matrix of 100 by 100 elements.
+We will look at the temperature at the location x = 50, y = 50.
 Temperature at start is: 25.0
 ~~~
 {: .output}